mercedes-benz/DnA/docs/Install.md

 Eg : Please refer the below image and enable the ingress for every microservice.

 ![enabling the ingress for frontend service](./images/ingress_enabled_true.PNG)

-**Note** -- If you are using this application for the production env , then update those domain names for the respective values in the [values.yaml](../deployment/kubernetes/helm/values.yaml)

 <h2>Upgrading</h2>